pybunchaca/pybunchaca.github.io/docs/03-algorithms-and-data-structures/01-array-and-string/005-two-sum.md

 ### Reason

+1. Using two pointers

 - An algorithm that is less than O(n2): we can use two pointers
 - Sort the array first
 - Then loop left and right pointer
 - Note: if the right pointer is larger than the target, we move the right

+2. Using a dictionary

+- A dictionary to keep track of num_to_index
+- Loop through each num
+- Calculate complement, if complement already in the dict --> return current index and the complement's index

 ### Solution